rakshyak-98/prep-projects/bittorrent-client/README.md

 SHA1 is the one used by bittorrent so in our case no other hashing function will do.
 **why use hash ?** it is a compact way to uniqely identify the torrent.
 A hashing function return a fixed length buffer.
 And the info property contains information about every piece of the torrent's files, it's a good way to uniquely identify a torrent.

+> [!INFO] `torrent.info.pieces` is a buffer that contains 20-byte SHA-1 hash of each piece, and the length gives you the total number of bytes in the buffer.

 ## Why `bignum` package is used?
 There's one problem to consider with the file, size, which is that it may be larger than a 32-bit integer.
 The easiest way to deal with this is to install a module to handle larger number.
 The option `{size: 8}` tells the function you want to write the number to a buffer of size 8 bytes.
 This is also the buffer size required by the [announce request](https://allenkim67.github.io/programming/2016/05/04/how-to-make-your-own-bittorrent-client.html#announce-messaging)